karthikeya100804/shl_task/README.md

-# SHL Assessment Recommendation System
+# Job Assessment Recommendation System

 This project is a Retrieval-Augmented Generation (RAG)-based tool designed to help recruiters and hiring managers find the most relevant SHL assessments for their specific job requirements using natural language queries.